 Survey respondents may submit the surveys directly to the Comptroller's Property Tax Assistance Division (PTAD) and are not required to complete surveys at the appraisal district office.

 If you are dissatisfied with the ARB's findings, you have the right to appeal its decision to the state district court in the county in which your property is located.

-Within 60 days of receiving the ARB's written order (when you sign for the certified mail), you must file a petition for review with the district court.
+Within 60 days of receiving the ARB's written order, you must file a petition for review with the district court.
 Before filing a petition, you should consult with an attorney to determine if you have a case.

-At the district court, you may ask to have your appeal resolved through arbitration, by a jury or by a judge.
-You may also request that the parties engage in settlement discussions before the date of trial.
+At the district court, you may ask to have your appeal resolved through arbitration, by a jury, a judge or by allowing you to cure your appeal as a timely filed protest.
+You may also request to engage in settlement discussions before the date of trial.

 If the property value as determined by the ARB order is over $1 million, you may be able to file an appeal with SOAH.
-You may only appeal to SOAH if the appeal concerns the determination of the appraised or market value of the property under Tax Code Section 41.41(a)(1) or an unequal appraisal under Tax Code Section 41.41(a)(2).
-This option to appeal is applicable to determinations concerning real or personal property, other than industrial property.
+You may only appeal to SOAH if the appeal concerns the determination of the property's appraised or market or an unequal appraisal.
+This option to appeal is applicable to determinations concerning real or personal property, but not industrial property.

-To appeal an ARB order to SOAH, you must file a Notice of Appeal by Property Owner (PDF) with the chief appraiser of the appraisal district within 30 days of receiving the order of determination from the ARB.
+To appeal an ARB order to SOAH, you must file a Notice of Appeal by Property Owner (PDF) with the appraisal district chief appraiser within 30 days of receiving the ARB order of determination.
 You must also file a $1,500 deposit with the chief appraiser within 90 days of receiving the order of determination.